-Heavier user, can lead to more complex configurations to handle load and performance.
+Heavier users may need more complex configurations to handle load and performance.

 Drupal offers basic performance tuning at:

-Administration > Configuration > Performance > Development > Performance (admin/config/development/performance)
+Administration > Configuration > Development > Performance (admin/config/development/performance)

 It is recommended that block and page caching be enabled.
 Instead of Drupal dynamically performing complex SQL queries it caches these for quick retrieval.